k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/06_table_population_and_sync_strategies.md

 ​      ![](/academy/Training_Level_1/03_fabric_basic_LU/images/fabric_main_flow_06.png)

-Your Logical Unit is now constructed using tables from different source DBs and has a hierarchical Parent-Child representation.
+Your LU is now constructed using tables from different source DBs and has a hierarchical parent-child representation.
 You have reviewed the implementation and were able to see the data quickly after moving it from the source into Fabric.

 Some questions have arisen: